Glencore reins in debt as commodity price slump persists

 Glencore said on Monday it would cut net debt by a third by the end of 2016.
 It will sell assets and raise $2.5 billion in a share sale, with its billionaire directors diverting part of their wealth back into the business.

-Shares in the company were up nearly 7 percent at 131.4 pence by 1254 GMT, having fallen almost 60 percent this year to a record low, a worse performance than rival miners like BHP Billiton (BHP.AX) (BLT.L) and Rio Tinto (RIO.AX) (RIO.L).
+Shares in the company were up nearly 7 percent at 131.4 pence by 1254 GMT, having fallen almost 60 percent this year to a record low, a worse performance than rival miners like BHP Billiton and Rio Tinto.

 In a sign of how pessimistic the market has become over the commodities outlook, most analysts praised Glencore's decision to secure its balance sheet.
 Glasenberg said it followed "recent stakeholder engagement" - suggesting the share sale and other measures had been called for by shareholders.